weizheheng/shipgit/README.md

 This project is still in its very early stage at v0.3.0.
 Breaking changes might be introduced until we have a v1.0 release.

+Currently, the hotfix and release workflow only works with semantic version with or without prefix.

 **Make sure you understand what the scripts are doing before proceeding to the installations.**

 ## Installation